Slap on the wrist of the govt: P Chidambaram on SC verdict | Law-Order

 - India

-The 'minority' judgement pointed out the 'illegality' and the 'irregularities' in the demonetisation, Chidambaram said on Monday soon after the apex court made its verdict.
+The 'minority' judgement pointed out the 'illegality' and the 'irregularities' in the demonetisation, Chidambaram said on Monday soon after the apex court pronounced its verdict.

 ''Once the Hon'ble Supreme Court has declared the law, we are obliged to accept it.
 However, it is necessary to point out that the majority has not upheld the wisdom of the decision; nor has the majority concluded that the stated objectives were achieved,'' the senior Congress leader said in a tweet.